hibbitts-design/hibbitts-design-org-learn/pages/07.grav-gantry5-particles/06.header-image/docs.md

 }
 ```

-Note: you may need to clear Gantry's cache to update the display of the Atom
+Note: you may need to clear Gantry's cache to update the display of the Atom and also tap the 'Recompile CSS' command.